Taoudi/ID1217/README.md

 - [x] Matrix - Calculate sum, max and minimum values of Matrix with multiple threads.
 - [x] Palindromes - Find and calculate the total amount of palindromes from a list of words (using binary search).
-- [x] Performance analysis - Script file that runs the programs for different sizes/amount of threads and plots them to a graph using GNUPLOT.
+- [x] Performance analysis and report - Script file that runs the programs for different sizes/amount of threads and plots them to a graph using GNUPLOT.